littleosbook/littleosbook/environment_and_booting.md

 You should now see the contents of the registers of the CPU simulated by Bochs somewhere in the output.
-If you find `RAX=00000000CAFEBABE` or `EAX=CAFEBABE` (depending on if you are running Bochs with or without 64 bit support) in the output, then your OS has successfully booted!
+If you find `RAX=00000000CAFEBABE` or `EAX=CAFEBABE` (depending on if you are running Bochs with or without 64 bit support) in the output then your OS has successfully booted!

 ## Further Reading
-- Gustavo Duertes has written an in-depth article about what actually happens when a computers boots up,
+- Gustavo Duertes has written an in-depth article about what actually happens when a computer boots up,
   <http://duartes.org/gustavo/blog/post/how-computers-boot-up>
-- Gustavo then continues to describe what the kernel does in the very early stages at <http://duartes.org/gustavo/blog/post/kernel-boot-process>
+- Gustavo continues to describe what the kernel does in the very early stages at <http://duartes.org/gustavo/blog/post/kernel-boot-process>
-- The OSDev wiki also contains a nice article about booting a computer,
+- The OSDev wiki also contains a nice article about booting a computer:
   <http://wiki.osdev.org/Boot_Sequence>